 Sotterley's Historic Farm

-Sotterley’s farm history originates long ago in the manorial system of early Maryland when James Bowles established a plantation with its basis in tobacco in 1699.
+Sotterley’s farm history originates long ago in early Maryland when James Bowles established a plantation with its basis in tobacco in 1699.
 At the time, tobacco was a cash crop grown throughout Maryland, and the farm continued to grow tobacco into the 20th century.
-Plantations like Sotterley also grew fruits and vegetables as food for those who lived on the farm.
+Farms like Sotterley also grew fruits and vegetables as food for those who lived and worked on the farm.
 Eventually, the foods produced at Sotterley diversified to include things like corn, cereal grains, and livestock.
-As the plantation passed from owner-to-owner over a long period of time, the farming traditions remained the same.
-The farm grew and shrank in size as economics dictated whether the owners sold or bought, from almost 7,000 acres in 1790 and as small as 400 acres for most of the nineteenth century.
+As the site passed from owner-to-owner over a long period of time, the farming traditions remained the same.
+Sotterley grew and shrank in size as economics dictated whether the owners sold or bought land - almost 7,000 acres in 1790 and as small as 400 acres for most of the nineteenth century - although only select sections were put under cultivation to make the farm sustainable.
 Historic Sotterley Inc. now consists of 94 acres of farm and woodland.
-After her fathers death in 1947, Dr. Mabel Satterlee Ingalls acquired the property, becoming Sotterley's last private owner.
+After her father’s death in 1947, Dr. Mabel Satterlee Ingalls acquired the property, becoming Sotterley's last private owner.
 She turned Sotterley into a non-profit museum in the 1960s.
-Her daughter, Sandra Van Herdeen, inherited what was left of the property that Mabel had held onto even after establishing the non-profit and later donated that land back to Sotterley.
-It now constitutes a part of the site that is dedicated to agriculture today.
+At the time of her death, Mabel left the historic core of the site to the foundation she created, and her daughter, Sandra van Heerden, inherited the other sections of the property.
+Sandra generously donated the part of the property back to Sotterley which is dedicated to farming today while also supporting a wide range of educational and cultural programming.

 We invite volunteers to our site to learn about planting, harvesting, and sustainable farming while helping us with our farming efforts.
 These volunteer events support our Growing for Good program, which donates fresh produce to local food banks and pantries to aid our community.